-I wanted to make a beautiful fall gnome and this fall shelf sitter gnome pattern really hit that sweet spot!
+I wanted to make a beautiful Autumn gnome and this fall shelf sitter gnome pattern really hit that sweet spot.
+This has become a very popular gnome pattern with long legs to dangle.

 Fall Shelf Sitter Gnome Pattern

-Here at Ruffles and Rain Boots, I love making gnomes.
-And I realized that I didn’t have very many fall gnomes this year, so I set my mind to making some.
-But, I was drawn to a piece of scrap black and white striped fabric I had – it just called to me.
-Taking a chance, I found a way to make a truly elegant and fun fall shelf sitter gnome pattern with striped legs that are show-stopping.
+Here at Ruffles and Rain Boots, I love making gnomes but when I realized I didn’t have any gnomes with dangling legs, I needed to create a few.
+The black and white striped fabric I had just called to me and, taking a chance, I found a way to make a truly elegant and fun fall shelf sitter gnome.

 Get Secret Gnomes, Tips, & Freebies Delivered!